 This accessibility statement applies to www.medway2025.co.uk

-This website is run by Medway Council.
+This website is run by the Medway 2025 bid team and hosted by Medway Council.
 We want as many people as possible to be able to use this website.
 For example, that means you should be able to:

 - change colours, contrast levels and fonts